hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

 ## Exploratory Data Analysing for Persian Rap Reaction Youtubers

+Explanatory Data Analysis (EDA) is a crucial step in data analysis that helps to understand the data and extract meaningful insights from it.
+It is a process of summarizing the main characteristics of a dataset using visual methods such as histograms, scatter plots, box plots, etc., and identifying patterns, trends, and relationships between variables.

-Within this project, I would like to explore the following:
+In this project, I plan to explore the following:

-- Getting to know Youtube API and how to obtain video data.
+  - Learn about Youtube API and how to obtain video data.
-- Analyzing video data and verify different common "myths" about what makes a video do well on Youtube, for example:
+  - Analyze video data and verify different common “myths” about   what makes a video do well on Youtube.
+For example:
   - Does the number of likes and comments matter for a video to get more views?
   - Does the video duration matter for views and interaction (likes/ comments)?
   - Does title length matter for views?
   - How many tags do good performing videos have?
 What are the common tags among these videos?
   - Across all the creators I take into consideration, how often do they upload new videos?
 On which days in the week?
   - Explore the trending topics using NLP techniques
   - Which popular topics are being covered in the videos (e.g. using wordcloud for video titles)?
-- Which questions are being asked in the comment sections in the videos
+  - Which questions are being asked in the comment sections in the videos?

 Also pre-requisites libraries for this project are: